microsoft/bonsai-sim-connector-template/samples/SAMPLE_NAME/README.md

 ## How to run the sample

-The following steps use the [Bonsai CLI](https://docs.microsoft.com/en-us/bonsai/cli) to test, upload the [SampleName] simulator to the Bonsai service, and train a brain.
+The following steps use the [Bonsai CLI](https://docs.microsoft.com/en-us/bonsai/cli) to test, upload the SAMPLE_NAME simulator to the Bonsai service, and train a brain.

 ### 1. Set up environment variables